KILLinefficiency/ArchBuild/README.md

 Stage 4 invloves the ``ArchBuild_4.sh`` script.

-This script copies all the configuration files I use on the newly installed system.
+This script copies all the configuration files I use to the newly installed system.

 **This script is not supposed to be run as the root user.**